spacecloud-io/space-cloud/README.md

 - Various pre-built modules such as User Management, Realtime CRUD and File Storage.

 ## How it works
 Space Cloud is meant to replace any backend php, nodejs, java code you may write to create your endpoints.
 Instead it *exposes your database over an external API* which can be consumed directly from the frontend.
-In other words, it *allows clients to fire database queries directly*.
+In other words, it **allows clients to fire database queries directly**.

-However, it's important to note that the client does not send database (SQL) queries to Space Cloud.
+However, it's important to note that **the client does not send database (SQL) queries** to Space Cloud.
 Instead it sends an object describing the query to be executed.
-This object is first validated by Space Cloud (using security rules).
-Once the client is authorized to make the request, a database query is dynamically generated and executed.
+This object is first **validated** by Space Cloud (using security rules).
+Once the client is authorized to make the request, **a database query is dynamically generated and executed**.
 The results are send directly to the concerned client.

 We understand that not every app can be built using only CRUD operations.
 Sometimes it's necessary to write business logic.
 For such cases, Space Cloud offers you APIs to write `functions` (which run as microservices alongside Space Cloud).
 These `functions` can be invoked from the frontend or by other `function`.
 In this scenario, Space Cloud acts merely as an api gateway between your `functions` and the client.